craftercms/docs/source/.new-ia/by-role/system-admin/engine/configure-engine-multi-tenancy.rst

 Configure the Root Folder Path
 ------------------------------

-The root folder path, as shown below, needs to be configured to include a substitution variable ``{siteName}`` in the :ref:`server-config.properties <engine-configuration-files>` file:
+The root folder path, as shown below, needs to be configured to include a substitution variable ``{siteName}`` in the :ref:`server-config.properties <newIa-engine-configuration-files>` file:

 .. code-block:: properties
   :caption: *{delivery-env-directory}/bin/apache-tomcat/shared/classes/crafter/engine/extension/server-config.properties*